BrokenMesh/BME/README.md

 <h3 align="center">BrokenMesh Game Engine</h3>

   <p align="center">
-    It a 2D Game Engine using GLFW and OpenGL.
-It allows the making of simple 2D games with Input, Sprites, Animation and Text being handled.
+    A 2D Game Engine using GLFW and OpenGL.
+It allows the creation of simple 2D games with Input, Sprites, Animation and Text being handled.
     <br />
     <a href="https://github.com/BrokenMesh/BME/issues">Report Bug</a>
     ·